BensThoughts/next-mdx-filesystem/README.md

 ```

 Perfect, simple, done, now next.js knows about all of the routes that exist
-based on the file structure of your mdx directory as configured in the
+based on the file structure of your mdx directory.
+Your mdx directory is the
-configuration file as `postsDir`.
+directory you set `postsDir` to in your `mdx-filesystem.config.json` file.

 ## Function Overview: `getPageData()`